 1. Wash & towel dry the infected area.

 2. Carefully follow the instructions in the package or on the label.
 Thoroughly saturate the pubic hair and other infested areas with lice medication.
-Leave the medication on hair for the time recommended in the instructions.
-After waiting the recommended time, remove the medication by following carefully the instructions on the label or in the box.
+Leave the medication on the hair for the time recommended in the instructions.
+After waiting the recommended time, carefully remove the medication by following the instructions on the label or in the box.

 4. Put on clean underwear and clothing after treatment.